aspnet/aspnet-docker/1.1/jessie/sdk/README.md

 From here you could construct an optimized runtime image with the `microsoft/aspnetcore` image or just deploy/run the binaries as normal without using Docker at runtime.

-This approach has the advantage of caching the results of `dotnet restore` so that packages are not downloaded unless your change the project.json.
+This approach has the advantage of caching the results of `dotnet restore` so that packages are not downloaded unless you change your project file.